Yashg5311/EMotorad_Assignment/README.md

 https://emotoradassignment.onrender.com/login

 Please login from Register and Sign In if not logging from Google.
-There has been a technical glitch in Firebase Authentication.
+There has been a technical glitch in Firebase Authentication.(Cross Origin Policy Error).
+Also please Log out from the avatar from the top right of search and bell icon.

 ## Demo link